 I paid the two electric toothbrushes less than 20 euro each, taking advantage of offers, and the only real reason one would want to go for the 2500 rather than the 2000 is because the first comes with a travel custody, while the second doesn’t (true statement as of four years ago).
 Keep in mind that the same brand markets different models in different regions, and just by having a quick look I noticed that the 2000 is not available for my friends in the USA: there must be an equivalent model, just renamed differently.

-My understanding, talking about it several times with my dentist, is that mouthwash is the third most important of the three (i.e. the least important), unless you need to use for a specific reason which the dentist has made you aware of already.
+My understanding, after discussing the subject several times with my dentist, is that mouthwash is the third most important of the three (i.e. the least important), unless you need to use it for a specific reason which the dentist has made you aware of already.
 There are (at least) four possibilities when it comes to mouthwash, but I don’t use any of them:

 ● Supermarket brands